Simioniuc-Ionut/QuizzGame-Project-C/README.md

   Project Objectives:

-Secure and efficient connection of n clients to the server.
+-Secure and efficient connection of n clients to the server.

-Creation of a concurrent multithreading server.
+-Creation of a concurrent multithreading server.

-Implementation of the question table using the SQLite database.
+-Implementation of the question table using the SQLite database.

-Sending a Leaderboard to the client including multiple details about each registered player.
+-Sending a Leaderboard to the client including multiple details about each registered player.

-Creation of a graphical timer in the client.
+-Creation of a graphical timer in the client.

-The server will be capable of running the Quiz session again.
+-The server will be capable of running the Quiz session again.